guiwitz/MorphoDynamics/Readme.md

 The above command should prompt you to enter your GitHub username and password, as the repository is private.

+Note: close all notebooks (click on File | Close and Halt) prior to the update and reopen them afterwards.

 ## Usage

 Whenever you want to use Jupyter and the Morphodynamics package, open a terminal, activate the environment